 If the health status change involves an unresponsive person, trouble breathing, critical injury, or other emergency, call 911.

 We connect the existing members of the patient’s medical care team, easing the burden of communication for parents.
 This provides cohesive care, which is critical during times of increased medical need, transition, and changes in treatment.
 This also reduces caregiver burden by streamlining prescription medications, medical supplies, and appointments.

 Identify Gaps in Care

 We take time to understand the patient’s current medical challenges, which identifies gaps in care and unmet medical needs.
-We problem solve with you by providing specific services and connecting you to existing resources.
+We problem solve with each family and then provide specific services and connect to existing resources.

-Brades’ Place values education in understanding and living well with serious illness.
-We provide education and resources to you and those close to you regarding the patient’s diagnosis.
+Brades’ Place highly values education in understanding and living well with serious illness.
+We provide education and resources to each family and those close to them regarding the patient’s diagnosis.
 We talk about the day-to-day aspects of the diagnosis, what the potential progression looks like, and what palliative care treatments are available to mitigate complications, maintain function, and alleviate discomfort.

 Brades’ Place prioritizes the emotional health needs of both patients and their family members.
 While we cannot change the inherent difficulties of living with chronic health challenges, we can cultivate the emotional resilience needed to live well with serious illness.

 Through various partnerships, Brades’ Place provides access to home-based physical, occupational, and speech therapies.
 We also offer additional services for patients and family members such as child life, medical massage, and music therapy.

 Brades’ place works with families to identify and clarify their values, goals, and wishes regarding their child’s comfort, function, and medical needs.
 We ensure these values and goals are supported by advanced directives (POLST/MOLST) and other legal documents in times of transition (such as entering adulthood/guardianship) and changes in health status.